DuPage and Will County Catholic Charities assistance programs.

 - Single mothers and their children can get housing services from Daybreak Shelter.
 Services will help them work towards employment and permanent housing.

 Homelessness Prevention and Emergency Services are administered.
 This service can provide travel vouchers; groceries; clothing and furniture vouchers; food; limited financial assistance for paying for prescriptions; and rent/mortgage assistance.
 Another key is free information and referral to other community resources in the region.
 In DuPage County, dial 630.495.8008 or residents of Will County can call Catholic Charities at 815.774.4663.
+Or find emergency rental assistance today.

 Transitional Housing programs provide supportive services, shelter, and housing to homeless families and their children.
 People facing imminent eviction may benefit from this program too.
 The service is offered while individuals work toward permanent housing and a quality of life that supports their needs.
 The program represents a unique partnership which joins the professional case management services of Catholic Charities of Will County and Joliet with the participating family.
 It is run in partnership with churches and other local charities.
 Dial 630.495.8008